 Leah joined the CFEO team because she felt drawn to get involved in the frontline work of fighting for people who are disempowered and of helping the church change society.

 Leah is the Manager of CFEO and is responsible for running the department and managing the activity at Holy Trinity Brompton and around London.
-She is also involved in training new volunteer team members and supporting mentors as they provide invaluable support to those leaving prison and seeking to make a change in their lives.
+She oversees the development of new resource materials for churches, and helps to train new volunteer team members and support mentors as they provide invaluable support to those leaving prison and seeking to make a change in their lives.

 CFEO Relationships Coordinator

 Charlotte joined the CFEO team because she strongly believes in the transformative power of a loving church community, and she wants to be a part of making that a reality for those who are the most lost within our society.

 As Relationships Coordinator for CFEO, Charlotte is the point of contact for churches who want to get involved in supporting ex-offenders.
 She organises CFEO's training days and other support to churches.
 Charlotte also works with the HTB Homeless Shelter, serving a community of over 100 homeless and precariously housed individuals.

 Lauren became a part of the CFEO team because of her desire to help those that society has forgotten and given up on.
 She has always had a passion for supporting the underdog and helping them thrive.